Welcome to Raygun: A quick start guide for new and returning users

 Essential setup

 Not sure where to start?
-The essential setup section of this guide will help you navigate through creating the foundation of your Raygun account.
-Raygun is highly customizable to your business needs, so once you have the basic setup steps completed, we recommend you follow the advanced guide to start receiving data that suits your preferences and developer workflow.
+The essential setup section of this guide will help you get confident.
+Raygun is highly customizable, so once you have the basic setup steps completed, we recommend you follow the advanced guide to refine the data that suits your preferences and developer workflow.

 Start sending data to Raygun

 The first step is to add Raygun to your production environment.
-Data will start flowing through your Raygun dashboard immediately, and you’ll be able to sort, assign and act on the data.
+Data will start flowing into Raygun immediately, and you’ll be able to sort, assign and act on the data.
 Installation is language specific.

 Invite your team to Raygun

-Add team members to Raygun so everyone can get access to your account.
-(We understand you might want to explore Raygun first so that you can skip this step until you are ready.)
+Add team members to Raygun so everyone can access your account.
+(We understand you might want to explore Raygun first, so you can skip this step for now.)

 Strip sensitive information and define your privacy settings

-You have maximum control over how much data Raygun collects.
-If you do not wish to capture any user identifier information, exclude sensitive data as early as possible.
+You have complete control over what data Raygun collects.
+If you prefer not to capture any user identifier information, exclude sensitive data as early as possible.
 You may also be interested in how Raygun handles privacy, including government and industry compliance (such as HIPPA).

 Integrate your current technology stack

 Build robust error resolution processes by integrating your existing development tools with Raygun.
-Integrating doesn’t take long, and can have a profound difference on the time it takes to raise issues to the right person.
+Integrating doesn’t take long, and can greatly reduce the time it takes to raise issues to the right person.

-**ChatOps: **No-one wants to spend all day in email.
-Integrate your ChatOps software such as Slack and HipChat with Raygun to receive all error notifications inside a dedicated chat window.
+ChatOps: No-one wants to spend all day in email.
+Integrate your ChatOps software such as Slack or Teams to receive all error notifications inside a dedicated chat window.

 **Source control: **Raygun works with your source control software to synchronize issues, making it easier to stay on top of errors in your application.
 You can also link back to source with GitHub, BitBucket, and GitLab for the fast retrieval of a stack trace.

-**Alerting: **If something breaks in the middle of the night, you need to be reassured it will be raised and fixed quickly.
-Raygun integrates with alerting software like PagerDuty and VictorOps to ensure on-call developers have the diagnostic details they need to fix an error quickly.
+Alerting: If something breaks in the middle of the night, you need to know it’ll be raised and fixed quickly.
+Raygun has custom Alerting functionality and integrates with alerting software like PagerDuty and VictorOps to ensure on-call developers have the diagnostic details they need to fix an error quickly.

-**Project management: **Integrate your issue tracker or project management tool with Raygun so you can plan, track, release and support your software.
-Here’s a guide to integrating JIRA Software and Raygun.
+Project management: Integrate your issue tracker or project management tool so you can plan, track, release and support your software.
+Here’s a guide to integrating JIRA and Raygun.

 Each application you create in Raygun has a unique and separate API key.
-It is the API key that tells Raygun where to send the error report.
-Your API key provides a way to group errors into containers.
+It’s the API key that tells Raygun where to send the error report.
+Your API key provides a way to group errors into containers, or “apps”.
 It’s your very own filing system to store your errors.

-For more details on setting up your environments, look here
+For more details on setting up your environments, head here.

-Raygun Crash Reporting wants to keep you regularly updated on the health of your software.
+Raygun Crash Reporting is designed keep you regularly updated on the health of your software.
 Any time your software throws an error, Raygun will automatically keep you in the loop by sending an email notification containing the diagnostic details you need for a fix.
 We recommend you customize these notifications from day one, so you receive the relevant notifications and disregard noise.

-*Important: Avoid using your email provider’s inbox filters for any Raygun emails.
-You may miss important emails regarding billing information.
-Whitelist the email address billing@raygun.com to ensure important emails regarding you plan reaches your inbox.
-Error notifications come from **notifications@raygun.io **
+Important: Avoid using your email provider’s inbox filters for any Raygun emails.
+You may miss important emails regarding account information.
+Whitelist the email address billing@raygun.com to ensure important emails regarding your plan reach your inbox.
+Error notifications come from notifications@raygun.io

 Advanced setup

-Raygun is designed to provide you with the actionable data you need to find and fix performance problems for your end users.
-To get the most from your Raygun plan, we recommend you customize your Raygun account to receive the data that makes sense for your development workflow.
+Raygun provides the actionable data you need to find and fix performance issues for your end users.
+To get the most from your Raygun plan, we recommend you customize your account to receive the data that makes sense for your development workflow.
 This advanced setup section will help you surface the most pertinent data to the right people on your team.

 Tags allow you to attach custom data to send additional contextual information when the error occurs.
 All custom data is then searchable and filterable within Raygun so you can pinpoint and triage errors with greater speed and accuracy.
 You can also tag VIP users to understand how they use your application and which errors they run into frequently, so you can prioritize the fix.